jaepass/commercejs-react-functional/TUTORIAL.md

 One of the main resources in Chec is the [Products](https://commercejs.com/docs/sdk/products) endpoint.
 Commerce.js makes it seamless to fetch product data with its promise-based [method](https://commercejs.com/docs/sdk/products#list-products) `commerce.products.list()`.
 This request would make a call to the `GET v1/products` API endpoint and return a list of product data.
 Open up your `App.js` file and delete the code that came with creating a new React app and we will write this file from scratch.

-Let's go back to our `App.js` and start to write out our first functional component.
-As mentioned earlier, React components can be defined in two ways,
-- Function components and
-- Class components

-For this application, we will be using function components.
-First, let's start to refactor our `App.js`.

-Import `commerce` as well as a `ProductsList` component which you'll create in the next section.
-We will also import a new module, `useState` which is the first React hook we'll be using to make our function component stateful.
-The first two API endpoint we will want to work with is the **Product** and **Merchant** endpoint.
-The **Product** endpoint will allow us to work with data such as the product name, product price, product description etc. The **Merchant** endpoint will contain information such as the e-commerce business name and contact details.
+Let's get to writing out our first functional component in `App.js`.
+Import `commerce` as well as a new module, `useState` which is the first React hook we'll be using to make our function component stateful.
+The first two API endpoint we will want to work with is the **Products** and **Merchant** endpoint.
+The **Products** endpoint will allow us to work with data such as the product name, product price, product description etc. The **Merchant** endpoint will contain information such as the e-commerce business name and contact details.

 ```js
 // src/App.js